CSCfi/csc-user-guide/docs/computing/mpip.md

 export LD_LIBRARY_PATH=<path-to-unwind-lib>:<path-to-iberty-lib>:$LD_LIBRARY_PATH
 ```
 For running instead we replace `srun` by `srun -ppdebug`.
-This will create profiling for all code in a file which is file which indicate in the standard output before the programs's own output.
+This will create profiling for all code in a file which is indicated in the standard output before the programs's own output.
 Here is an example of a output at the beginning of the execution of a code:

 ```
 mpiP: Set the report print threshold to [10.00%].